In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 A professional musician and educator for the past 20 years, Dr. Rena Kraut regularly performs with the Minnesota Orchestra and the Saint Paul Chamber Orchestra.
 She has held teaching positions at universities and colleges across the Midwest, directed educational workshops and chamber music seminars, led youth camps and competitions, and continues to maintain a private teaching studio.

-Tubist Jason Tanksley is a performer and educator based in Minnesota, and is currently the Instructor of Tuba at St. Olaf College.
+Tubist Jason Tanksley is a performer and educator based in Fridley, Minnesota, and is currently the Instructor of Tuba at St. Olaf College.
 In addition to his work in higher education, Tanksley leads an active career as a performer.
-He has performed with orchestras including The Cleveland Orchestra, Los Angeles Philharmonic, Minnesota Orchestra, Seattle Symphony, Kansas City Symphony, Oregon Symphony, Atlanta Symphony, Detroit Symphony Orchestra, and the Jacksonville Symphony.
+He has performed with orchestras including The Cleveland Orchestra, Los Angeles Philharmonic, Minnesota Orchestra, Oregon Symphony, Seattle Symphony, Kansas City, Atlanta Symphony, Detroit Symphony Orchestra, and the St. Paul Chamber Orchestra.
 As a soloist, Tanksley has appeared with the International Symphony Orchestra, Birmingham Concert Band, Wayne State University Symphony Orchestra, as well as its Wind Symphony.
 A native of Eastpointe, Michigan, Tanksley graduated from Detroit’s Wayne State University, where he studied with Dennis Nulty.
 Tanksley also holds a Master of Music degree from the Cleveland Institute of Music, where he studied under the instruction of Yasuhito Sugiyama.
 Tanksley is proudly a B&S and Melton Meinl Weston performing artist and clinician.

 Kristen Moon teaches orchestra at the School of Engineering and Arts, Noble and Lakeview Elementary.
 Additionally, she is a private cello instructor.
 Kristen holds master’s degrees from the University of Illinois and Augsburg University and a bachelor’s degree from Luther College.